bluenano/AlphaFitness/README.md

 # AlphaFitness

-- Sean Schlaefli
--- sean.schlaefli@sjsu.edu
+ Mobile application that helps user's keep track of statistics gathered from working out

+## Screenshots
+ I will add some screenshots soon!

 ## Additional Information

-How to compile and execute your program?
- Program can be compiled and run using Android Studio.

- The UI needs to be polished more, specifically the graphs are not appealing.
+ The UI needs to be polished, specifically the graphs are not appealing.
  I am using a Remote Service that broadcasts the state of a workout every second.
  I use Broadcast Receivers that run on background threads to receive the state of a workout and post updates to a Handler running on the main thread that will then